Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 This is a food lover's guide to where to sleep and eat in Thyolo, written for the traveller who measures a destination not just by its scenery but by its long lunches.

-The Thyolo House colonial farmhouse exterior on Conforzi Tea Estate
+The Thyolo House colonial farmhouse exterior on a historic property that was once part of the Conforzi Tea Estate

-The main house at Thyolo House, a renovated colonial farmhouse on the Conforzi Tea Estate.
+The main house at Thyolo House, a renovated colonial farmhouse with historic Conforzi roots.

 Why Thyolo Is Quietly Becoming Malawi's Food Country